 Mulching is the best way maintain a healthy, weed free garden – and your vegetable garden is no different!
-In this post you’ll learn about the benefits of mulching, what kind of mulch is best for a vegetable garden, when to mulch your garden, and get lots of great tips for mulching a vegetable garden.
+In this post you’ll learn about the benefits of mulching vegetables, what kind of mulch to use, when to mulch, and get lots of great tips for mulching a vegetable garden.

 Weeds can quickly take over your garden and your summer.
 For many gardeners, weed control is a huge chore.
 Some people even give up on gardening all together because the weeds are incessant.
 But weeding the garden doesn’t have to be so time consuming.

 Before I started using mulch in my vegetable garden, keeping up on weeding was a nightmare.
 One summer it was so bad that I couldn’t even find my tomato plants in all those weeds.

 Once I discovered how easy it is to use mulch to prevent weeds in my vegetable garden, I’ve never looked back.

 Can You Use Mulch In A Vegetable Garden?

 Yes!
 In fact, one of the best ways to control weeds in the garden is to add a thick layer of mulch over the soil.
 It’s standard practice to use mulch for weed control in flower gardens and other landscaped areas, but many people skip the vegetable garden.